-It Allows server store and retrieve data from the client, It Stored in a file on the client side and maximum size of cookie that can stored is limited upto 4K in any web browser.
-Cookies have short time period because they have expiry date and time as soon as browser closed.
+It Allows server store and retrieves data from the client, It Stored in a file on the client side and maximum size of cookie that can be stored is limited up to 4K in any web browser.
+Cookies have a short time period because they have expiry date and time as soon as the browser closed.

-Example- when you visit YouTube and search for Bollywood songs, this gets noted in your browsing history, the next time you open YouTube on your browser, the cookies reads your browsing history and you will be shown Bollywood songs on your YouTube homepage
+example when you visit YouTube and search for Bollywood songs, this gets noted in your browsing history, the next time you open YouTube on your browser, the cookies read your browsing history and you will be shown Bollywood songs on your YouTube homepage

 The setcookie() function is used for the cookie to be sent along with the rest of the HTTP headers.

 When a developer creates a cookie, with the function setcookie, he must specify at least three arguments.
 These arguments are setcookie (name, value, expiration);